aparnatejaswini/complaint-classification/README.md

 The CFPB's primary mission is to ensure that financial products and services are fair, transparent, and competitive.
 It works to protect consumers from unfair, deceptive, or abusive practices by financial institutions.
 The bureau has the authority to regulate various financial products and services, including mortgages, credit cards, student loans, and other consumer financial products.

 One of the key functions of CFPB is Complaint Handling.
-The bureau operates a consumer complaint database where individuals can submit complaints about financial products and services that are sent to the organisation for a response.
+The bureau operates a consumer complaint database where individuals can submit complaints about financial products and services that are sent to the organization for a response.
 Complaint data can be downloaded from the website or through their API.
 The file complaints.csv

 ### Dataset used in analysis
 Size: 2.79 GB <br>
 Format: CSV <br>
 Source: https://www.consumerfinance.gov/ <br>
-Dowloaded Date: 05-12-2023 <br>
+Downloaded Date: 05-12-2023 <br>
 Number of complaints/rows: 4375202 <br>
 Start Date: 2011-12-01 <br>
 End Date: 2023-12-04 <br>

 #### Exploratory data analysis:
 CFPB_EDA.ipynb --> EDA is performed using pandas on a local machine by accessing the file in local storage. <br>
-CFPB_EDA_SPARK.ipynb --> EDA is performed using Spark on Azure Databricks by accessing azure blob storage.
+CFPB_EDA_SPARK.html --> EDA is performed using Spark on Azure Databricks by accessing data from CFPB API.